dogancanalgul/dogancanalgul.com/about/index.md

 - **Website:** I am trying to improve my internet presence.
 I started with a basic static website on github.
 For now I am learning the code I am running.
 In time, I will better tailor it for my taste.

 - **Blender:** While using Blender, I am having the same thrill of creating things I have from game engines.
 I am not very good at it but I have fun.
 Also, it is a good shortcut to create assets for Unity.

+I have so much more that I am doing such as recreating MIPS using Verilog, recreating the Virtual Memory using C++, creating a Java Application for pandemic simulation...
+But I like to showcase where I am heading towards instead of my repertoire.

+## What I am lacking and trying to improve:
+- I am still learning shader languages and I want to be proficient with them more.
+- I don't know how to use OpenGL and DirectX in a release mode.
+I only tinkered with them and I am trying to find out how a release version differs.
+- C++.
+I am proficient in it but I am trying to learn how to optimize my code and even try to go into Assembly.
+- Python.
+Again, I know how to code in python.
+But I am trying to learn how to code more efficiently and more structurally.
+One of the ways is, I am trying to learn Cython.